pjungwir/pgcon-2023-talk-exec-phase/slides.md

   Cost them and choose the best one, and finally run it!
-- There are lots of talks about writing custom C functions for Postgres, and lots about the parsing and analysis phases, but I could find very little about the execution phase--- which is where the real work is supposed to happen.
+- There are lots of talks about writing custom C functions for Postgres, and lots about the parsing and analysis phases.
+    - And those are a great place to start---probably better than this talk actually.
+  But I could find very little about the execution phase--- which is where the real work is supposed to happen.
 - So I'm going to rush a bit through the early phases so I can talk more about executor nodes, tuple table slots, etc.